-There are a range of resources in every classroom to support the teaching of mathematics across the school.
-All classrooms have a wide range of mathematic apparatus and resources such as numicon, number rods, bead strings, number lines, place value cards, multiplication wheels and digit cards.
+There is a range of resources in every classroom to support the teaching of mathematics across the school.
+All classrooms have a wide range of mathematic apparatus and resources such as numicon, number rods, number lines, place value cards, digit cards.
+Mathematical dictionaries are available throughout the school.
 Calculators are also available in all classes.
-All classes are expected to encourage the use of models, images and practical apparatus to support the concrete, pictorial and abstract processes of learning.
+All classes are expected to encourage the use of models, images and practical apparatus.
 A range of software is available to support work with the computers.
-Teachers are expected to model how to use all available resources for the children so that they are confident to use them independently.